CYLD Program

 Phase 2: Continuous Student Academic and Leadership Development Activities

 Phase 2 activities are implemented when students begin to take the four GED subject lessons.
-Students study Math, Science, Social Studies, and Reasoning Through Language arts 12 hours per week via live Zoom classes over a period of 9 months, holidays and breaks included. .
+Students study Math, Science, Social Studies, and Reasoning Through Language Arts for 12 hours per week through live Zoom or in-person classes over a period of 9 months, including holidays and breaks.
 As our program is more than just a GED preparation course, we offer leadership development trainings, courses, and workshops in the following areas:

 Admission Process

 The recruitment period for the new academic year begins in February.
-Application forms can be found here or BEAM Education Foundation’s Facebook page.
+Application forms can be found here (https://forms.gle/ZfeJP17G3uMrNvj86) or BEAM Education Foundation’s Facebook page (https://www.facebook.com/beameducation).
 The application will be recorded once the form is completely filled and submitted.
-The CYLD administration team will review the applications and will contact the applicants for next steps in the admission process.
+The CYLD administration team will review the applications and will contact the applicants for the next steps in the admission process.

 Selected applicants must sit for the entrance exam, which includes English, Math, Social Studies & Science subjects.
 The entrance exam will be conducted online; applicants are required to have adequate internet and computer access to sit for the exam.
 Following the entrance exam, short-listed applicants will be contacted again for an interview.
 The language of instruction and admission process is English.